-Note Only Afor the selected Spectrum Editing Metadata for a Single Spectrum
+Note Only Metadata Attributes which have values for the selected Spectrum are displayed.

+Editing Metadata for a Single Spectrum

-In each of the processes in this section, afterWhenever a any Metadata value to write your change back into the database Iis changedf that Metadata value is shared by more than one Spectrum, the following dialog will be displayed.
+In each of the processes in this section, after you change or delete any Metadata value click Update to write your change back into the database.
+If that Metadata value is shared by another unselected Spectrum, the following dialog will be displayed.